 How CBD Works as an Addiction Relief Supplement

 The role of CBD in the human neuro-system makes it highly effective as a therapeutic aid for addiction.
 For instance, CBD protects the brain against alcohol damage.
 When a person drinks excessive alcohol, they expose the brain and the liver to liquor damage.
 Alcohol dependence and relapses are due to the damage that alcohol causes to the brain.
 That’s because excessive alcohol leads to neuro-degeneration.
 That means alcohol kills off brain neurons slowly.
 Eventually, a person experiences cognitive and behavioral changes due to this impairment and this leads to chronic relapses into drug abuse.
 CBD is a neuro-protectant that protects and repairs the brain from alcohol damage.

 Additionally, CBD reduces the withdrawal symptoms of addiction like irritability, insomnia, and anxiety.
 For smokers, these symptoms are due to the reward mechanisms that are enhanced by THC and nicotine in the brain.
 These substances are also responsible for neuron receptors desensitization.
 Therefore, when a person stops smoking, their brain asks for reinforcement via withdrawal signals or symptoms.

 CBD interferes with the brain mechanisms that are responsible for reinforcement thereby reducing the negative symptoms of addiction.
 Additionally, CBD stimulates the nervous system receptors.
 This prevents or repairs desensitized neurons.

-Generally, several studies have shown that CBD is highly beneficial among children and adults that are battling addiction.
-If you or a loved one is struggling with addiction, you can also talk to your physician about CBD and its use as a therapeutic aid for addiction.
+Several studies have also shown that CBD is highly beneficial among children and adults that are battling addiction.
+If you or a loved one is struggling with addiction, you can talk to your physician about CBD and its use as a therapeutic aid for addiction.